Party In The Paddock

 Party in the Apocalypse

-Party In The Apocalypse.
-‘PITA’ is the (COVID-safe) urban rendition of the late, great PITP and is inspired by the wild times that we're living in.
+Party In The Apocalypse - Pt1 and Pt2.
+‘PITA’ was the (COVID-safe) urban rendition of the late, great PITP and was inspired by the wild times that we lived through.
 With a fresh perspective on the word 'Apocalypse' and its origin meaning of fundamental change, it’s an important time for music, culture and art to stay alive.

 The Basin-ish Concert